okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-google-authenticator/main/index.md

 ## Why choose Google Authenticator

 Google Authenticator is an authenticator app developed by Google used to verify the identity of a user.
 The app is often used with a password to strengthen user accounts from security attacks.
-This approach is considered more secure than other authenticators such as SMS because it's resistant to SIM swap attacks.
-It doesn't require a cellular or wireless network to use and setup can be as easy as a snapshot of a QR Code.
+This approach is considered more secure than other authenticators such as SMS.
+It's resistant to SIM swap attacks and it doesn't require a cellular or wireless network to use.
+Setup can be as easy as a snapshot of a QR Code.

 ### Authentication flow

-After a user is enrolled in Google Authenticator, the Service Provider (for example, a website) presents a challenge to provide a time-based one-time passcode (TOTP) during authentication.
-Google Authenticator generates the TOTP, which the user submits to the Service Provider for verification.
-The Service Provider independently generates the password and validates that the submitted password is identical to the generated one.
+After a user is enrolled in Google Authenticator, the service provider (for example, a website) presents a challenge.
+The challenge asks for a time-based one-time passcode (TOTP) during authentication.
+Google Authenticator generates the TOTP, and the user submits it to the service provider for verification.
+The service provider independently generates the password and validates that the submitted password is identical to the generated one.

-A shared key linking the Google Authenticator app and Service Provider allows for both entities to generate the same password.
-The Service Provider generates the shared key and adds it to the app during enrollment.
+A shared key linking the Google Authenticator app and service provider allows for both entities to generate the same password.
+The service provider generates the shared key.
+Then the service provider adds the key to the app during enrollment.

-As the Service Provider, you can provide Google Authenticator support to your users.
-Enable Google Authenticator in your Okta org and use the embedded SDK to build support for it in your application.
+As the service provider, you can provide Google Authenticator support to your users.
+Enable Google Authenticator in your Okta org.
+Use the embedded SDK to build support for it in your app.

 The following diagram illustrates how the Google Authenticator enrollment and challenge flows can work in your application.